JonathanAldrich/plaidio/readme.txt

     printLine(c.getClass());
 }

-//Bug #rad.5
+//Question #rad.5
-// Q1: What is the difference between c1 and c2?
+// Q: What is the difference between c1 and c2? method main()
-method main()
 {
     val c1 = new Character { val nativeVal = 'c'; };